 What are other ways to reuse used coffee beans?

-This is probably the easiest way to reuse your old coffee grounds, you can put them in the compost, paper filter and all, and leave them there or you can use them in pots and coffee beds.
+This is probably the easiest way to reuse your old coffee grounds, you can put them in the compost pile, paper filter, and all, and leave them there or you can use them in pots and coffee beds.

 A word of warning, don’t dump excessive amounts of coffee grounds over the entirety of your garden, especially if you have new seeds planted because you can effectively drown them and stop them from being able to sprout.
 I doubt you’ll be drinking that much coffee to make that many coffee beans but I thought I should say.

-Where they won’t work, is as bug and insect repellent, slugs are thought not to like caffeine, but they’re willing to put up with it if there are some delicious plants on the other side!
+Where they won’t work, is as a bug and insect repellent, slugs, and snails are thought not to like caffeine, but they’re willing to put up with it if there are some delicious plants on the other side!
 The same goes for ants, ants happily cross coffee beans to get to whatever you’re trying to protect.

 Yup, coffee beans work great as a deodorizer, working to remove smells similar to baking soda.
 But the most important thing to do is to let them dry out completely before you use them, spreading them out on a baking sheet is the easiest way to do this.
 And if you live somewhere humid then into an oven on low heat can work too.